plone/training/docs/mastering-plone/volto_testing.md

 ## Testing the rendering of a component

-With `jest` you can create rendering snapshots of components.
+With `jest` you can create snapshots of components.

+Does this snapshot change after a change in the code, you can check if this snapshot change is intentionally caused, and if not, rethink your changes.

 - Create a {file}`Talk.test.js` file as a sibling of {file}`Talk.jsx`
 - You are testing the component `Talk`.